mckennatim/spa/README.md

 https://gridbyexample.com/examples/example13/
 https://www.mozilla.org/en-US/firefox/60.0a2/whatsnew/#cssgrid
 https://mozilladevelopers.github.io/playground/css-grid/
+### 63-builder-v0c

+- builder should only see devices it owns
+- builder should only be able to edit devid, spec, descr and owner

 ### 62-builder-v0b
 back to it after 6 weeks off, just fixed it to run w/o errors.
 TODO limit the scope of builder than on to installer and owner